maziarraissi/Applied-Deep-Learning/README.md

 ## Computer Vision; Image Classification; Visualizing & Understanding
 * Visualizing and Understanding Convolutional Networks
 * Deep Inside Convolutional Networks: Visualising Image Classification Models and Saliency Maps
+* Striving for Simplicity: The All Convolutional Net
 * “Why Should I Trust You?”
 Explaining the Predictions of Any Classifier
 * Learning Deep Features for Discriminative Localization
 * Understanding Deep Learning Requires Rethinking Generalization